DocNow/diffengine/README.md

 Anyway, you can disable the file logger and/or enable the console logger as well.
 You can modify the log filename, too.

+If no present, the default values will be the following ones.
 ```yaml
 log: diffengine.log
 logger: